Shopify/liquid/_basics/types.md

 ### Accessing specific items in arrays

 You can use square bracket `[` `]` notation to access a specific item in an array.
 Array indexing starts at zero.
+A negative index will count from the end of the array.

 <p class="code-label">Input</p>
 ```liquid